Skip to Main Content

 "We've recognized this hazard for some time, but it's the accumulation of human misery that we've heard today and over the years, that brought us here today," Dr. Jones stated during public comment.
 "California should be a model for the nation and create momentum for the use of safer products and the protection of workers and the efficient use of our public health workforce to address problems that are emerging today.
 I urge the board to support the petition as submitted by WOEMA and enable Cal/OSHA to move forward with an expeditious emergency rulemaking to regulate this product more fully and prevent this disease."

-Following public comments, the Board voted to grant the WOEMA petition to the extent Cal/OSHA drafts emergency rulemaking to amend Title 8 California Code of Regulations Section 5204 - Occupational Exposures to Respirable Crystalline Silica.
-The Board simultaneously requested Cal/OSHA to convene advisory committees to undertake a review of Section 5204 and help answer whether engineered stone can be safely fabricated.
+Following public comments, the Board unanimously voted to grant the WOEMA petition to the extent Cal/OSHA drafts emergency rulemaking to amend Title 8 California Code of Regulations Section 5204 - Occupational Exposures to Respirable Crystalline Silica.
+The Board simultaneously requested Cal/OSHA to convene advisory committees to evaluate the feasibility and implications of potential worker protections related to silica exposure.

 Background on Engineered Stone and Silicosis in California